echception/DdpNet/README.md

 * Collections events are handled automatically in the background; Ddp.NET will keep all the collections up to date with the latest events from the server
 * Easy integration with WPF/XAML- Ddp.NET collections are ObservableCollections, meaning the UI can easily react to changes, and provides easy integration into existing frameworks

+## Installing ##
+Easiest method to get started is to use nuget:

+    Install-Package DdpNet

 ## Examples ##

 Here are a couple of quick examples of how to perform common Ddp.NET operations: